ranfysvalle02/crewai-flask-autoresearch/README.md

 # AI Research Assistant
 ![](https://media.beehiiv.com/cdn-cgi/image/fit=scale-down,format=auto,onerror=redirect,quality=80/uploads/asset/file/90b64e83-4302-4b6d-9f79-63c40851dc3b/image.png?t=1717410721)

-## The Unpredictable Mind of AI Agents: Controlling the Chaos
+## The Unpredictable Mind of AI Agents

 One of the most significant challenges in LLM-powered agents is the unpredictability of their planning processes.
 While these agents can generate impressive outputs, their internal reasoning is often opaque, making it difficult to understand how they arrived at their conclusions.
 This lack of transparency makes it challenging to understand and control the agent's behavior.